-Use of media and technology in and out of the classroom can help keep youth in school by increasing student engagement, connecting class work to potential career opportunities, and allowing students to learn at their own pace.
+Use of media and technology both in school and at home can help keep kids in school by increasing student engagement, connecting class work to potential career opportunities, and allowing students to learn at their own pace.

 American Graduate Classroom Resources presents the best of public media’s interactive resources and educational projects for use with middle school and high school students, along with professional development videos for educators.
 The 800+ resources featured here are designed to bring educational content to life in engaging and innovative ways, and include games, activities, quizzes, quests, and other interactive experiences.

 QUEST - KQED STEM Teacher Resources.
 Explore science, nature and environment stories with this multimedia series.